BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/cronDaemon_step_by_step.md

 ## 2. Handling /etc/crontab (a working example)
-CronDaemon doesnâ€™t handle cron table commands by itself.
-Weâ€™ll have to provide cronHandler function that would do this task.
+CronDaemon doesn’t handle cron table commands by itself.
+We’ll have to provide cronHandler function that would do this task.
 This example will only handle cron commands in /etc/crontab file so we will also start telnet server that will enable us to edit /etc/crontab file with the help of vi command.
 Don't forget to change partition scheme to one that uses FAT (Tools | Partition scheme |  ...).

 ```C++